Renault (RNO) Strategy Day 2026 summary

 Strategy Day 2026 summary

-Aims to become the reference European OEM, targeting steady mid-single-digit revenue growth and launching up to 36 new models by 2030, with a balanced approach between Europe and targeted international markets like India and South America.
+The futuREady plan aims to establish the group as the reference European OEM, targeting steady mid-single-digit revenue growth, launching 36 new models by 2030, and expanding in Europe and high-growth international markets like India and South America.

-Plans for 50% electric and 50% full hybrid sales for the Renault brand in Europe by 2030, and 50% electrified sales outside Europe, leveraging E-Tech hybrid technology.
+Electrification is central, with a goal of 50% electric and 50% full hybrid sales for the main brand in Europe by 2030, and 50% electrified sales outside Europe, supported by a robust new product pipeline.

-Customer experience strategy targets 80% loyalty over 10 years, leveraging AI, digital twins, and personalized services to tap into second and third life revenue pools.
+Customer experience will be enhanced through AI-driven digital twins, aiming for 80% customer loyalty over 10 years and tapping into second and third life revenue pools.

 Latest events from Renault